 This includes day to day management, education and training of HIMs, immediate staffing, rostering and performance management.

-The HIM is responsible to the MRM for the overall quality improvement/assurance program, organisation, activities and maintenance of standards within the particular specialised unit/section/function.
+The HIM is responsible to the MRM for the overall quality improvement program, organisation, activities and maintenance of standards within the particular specialised unit/section/function.

 Manages up to five FTE HIMs and clinical coders or administrative staff.